An introduction to the English planning system

 The development plan

-Planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
+Planning law requires that planning applications must follow the development plan unless other material considerations suggest otherwise.

-The development plan usually consists of a local plan, setting out agreed planning policies for the local area.
-At the neighbourhood level there may be a Neighbourhood Plan, which when it is finalised or ‘made’ forms part of the development plan.
-Development plans have a mix of written general policy relating to vision, strategic aims and objectives, thematic development management policy, and site-specific policy, all with explanatory text.
-A delivery and performance framework sets out how the plan is to be monitored.
-Online maps can show allocated sites and designations, such as Green Belt, ecologically important areas and Conservation Areas.
-Hard copies of the development plan are available for inspection at the local authority planning office.
+The development plan usually includes a Local Plan with agreed planning policies for the area.
+At neighbourhood level, a finalised or ‘made’ Neighbourhood Plan also forms part of the development plan.
+Development plans contain general policies, strategic aims, thematic policies, and site-specific policies with explanatory text.
+A delivery and performance framework explains how the plan will be monitored.
+Online maps show allocated sites and designations like Green Belt, ecological zones, and Conservation Areas.
+You can inspect hard copies at your local authority’s planning office.

-In the first instance, you should look at the Local Plan Policies Map to understand whether there are any special designations on the application site, such as a Listed Building, Nature Conservation Area or Tree Preservation Order.
+Start by checking the Local Plan Policies Map to see if the site has special designations.
+These may include Listed Buildings, Nature Conservation Areas, or Tree Preservation Orders.
 You can find the policies map online or ask the local planning authority for a printed copy.

 If there are designations, you should refer to relevant local planning policy included in the adopted Development Plan.